All Posts

 A chargeback occurs when a customer disputes a transaction with their bank or credit card issuer, seeking a refund.
 This is usually the case if they don’t recognise the transaction or suspect it to be fraud.
 This dispute process bypasses the merchant and can result in funds being forcibly withdrawn from the merchant's account, along with additional fees.
 Stripe charges a $15 fee for each chargeback you receive.
 So it’s important to set up your account

-Proactive Measures to Prevent Chargebacks
+How to Prevent Chargebacks on Stripe

 1. Be clear and transparent